Buy Currency

 A great benefit of visiting Reykjavik is that there are many free attractions and activities on offer, such as:

-- Hallgrímskirkja Church: one of Reykjavik's most recognizable landmarks with stunning views from the church's observation deck.
+One of Reykjavik's most recognisable landmarks with stunning views from the church's observation deck.
 There is an admission fee to enter the tower.

-- Perlan Museum: While there is an admission fee for exhibitions and the observation deck, the outdoor areas of Perlan Museum are free, offering panoramic views.
+While there’s an admission fee for exhibitions and the observation deck, the outdoor areas of Perlan Museum are free, offering panoramic views.

-- City Parks and Gardens: Reykjavik boasts beautiful parks and gardens like Klambratún Park, Austurvöllur Square or the Botanical Gardens.
+Reykjavik boasts beautiful parks and gardens like Klambratún Park, Austurvöllur Square, and the Botanical Gardens.